Traveling With Pets, Service / Specialty Animals

 A dog that is used by a person with a mental health disability, as diagnosed in accordance with the Diagnostic and Statistical Manual of Mental Disorders, to provide support-based assistance and comfort.
 Carriage of an emotional support dog can provide relaxation and comfort to a passenger with a disability.

 PAL Airlines will accept only dogs as emotional support animals.

 Procedures for carriage:

 The passenger must provide PAL Airlines a letter, dated no more than one year prior to the date of travel, confirming that:

 - The passenger has a mental or emotional disability recognized by the DSM-IV (Diagnostic and Statistical Manual of Mental Disorders).

-- The person who prepared the document is a licensed medical health professional and that the letter includes information on the medical health professional’s license (i.e. type of license, date issued, and issuing authority).
+- The person who prepared the document is a licensed mental health professional and that the letter includes information on the mental health professional’s license (i.e. type of license, date issued, and issuing authority).

-- The passenger is currently under the care of the licensed medical health professional who prepared the document.
+- The passenger is currently under the care of the licensed mental health professional who prepared the document.

 The dog must be at least 4 months of age and the passenger must provide a valid health and vaccination certificate.